-Sale or Other Taxable Disposition of Bonds.
-A Beneficial Owner generally will not be subject to U.S. federal income tax on any gain realized on the sale, exchange, retirement or other taxable disposition of a 2002 Bond unless:
+Sale or Disposition of Bonds.
+A non-U.S. Beneficial Owner generally will not be subject to U.S. federal income tax on any gain realized on the sale, exchange, retirement or other taxable disposition of a 2003 Bond unless: